Python Reverse List: Complete Guide (With Examples)

 # TypeError: '<' not supported between instances of 'str' and 'int'

-In this case, you should either ensure that the list contains only compatible data types before sorting or handle the TypeError with a try/except block.
+In this case, you should either ensure that the list contains only compatible data types before sorting or manage the TypeError with a try/except handling block.

 Reversing a List in Place